niplav/site/masturbation_and_attractiveness.md

 stages an approachee goes through, and each one can fail.
-This way, one can visualize how far the interaction went by making a bar graph of the people dropping out at a certain stage (ignoring the approach, stopping but not giving a name, giving a nam but not agreeing to come on a date, agreeing to come on a date but flaking, and showing up to a date).
+This way, one can visualize how far the interaction went by making a bar graph of the people dropping out at a certain stage (ignoring the approach, stopping but not giving a name, giving a name but not agreeing to come on a date, agreeing to come on a date but flaking, and showing up to a date).
 Showing up to the date was considered a condition of success, but one could imagine further steps like having sex, getting into a relationship